6 - Rooted Through the Wilderness

 — Henri Nouwen

-A space where I can walk alongside others—not because I have answers, but because I’ve learned how to sit in the questions.
-I don’t offer solutions.
-I offer presence.
-Empathy.
-Deep listening.
+A space where I can walk alongside others not because I have all the answers, but because I have learned how to stay with the questions.
+I do not offer solutions.
+I offer presence, empathy, and deep listening.
 The same kind of space that others once gave me.

-That’s what I hope Sacred Friendship will become in Portugal: a safe place for people to slow down, be seen, and recognize God’s presence in their own story.
-It’s still taking shape.
-It’s tender.
-It’s unfolding.
-But it’s rooted in a long, slow yes.
+That is what I hope Sacred Friendship will become in Portugal: a safe place for people to slow down, be seen, and recognize God’s presence in their own story.
+It is still taking shape.
+It is tender.
+It is unfolding.
+But it is rooted in a long, slow yes.

 And this time, the dream is not about doing something big.
-It’s about doing something meaningful.
+It is about doing something meaningful.

-I want to offer others what I didn’t receive in my first desert.
-Not because people were unwilling—but because they didn’t know better.
-Most were just repeating what had been done to them.
+I want to offer others what I did not receive in my first desert.
+Not because people were unwilling, but because they did not know better.
+Most were simply repeating what had been done to them.

-I know I’m not the only one who has felt spiritually lost in the very places that were supposed to bring life.
-There are people—many of them—who have been hurt by the church, angry with God, or left carrying wounds they’ve never had space to name.
+I know I am not the only one who has felt spiritually lost in the very places that were supposed to bring life.
+There are people — many of them — who have been hurt by the church, angry with God, or left carrying wounds they have never had space to name.

 To be Continued